 .proto file, which defines the contract of gRPC services and messages.
 From this file, gRPC frameworks generate a service base class, messages, and a complete client.

-By sharing the .proto file between the server and client, messages and client code can be generated from end to end.
+.proto file between the server and client, messages and client code can be generated from end to end.
 Code generation of the client eliminates duplication of messages on the client and server, and creates a strongly-typed client for you.
 Not having to write a client saves significant development time in applications with many services.

 A formal specification for HTTP API with JSON doesn't exist.
 Developers debate the best format of URLs, HTTP verbs, and response codes.